psu13/mutable-hakyll/posts/aieeek.md

 sometimes do cool things with it. _I_ don't have to think about it, and when something works well enough to be great, _poof_ it's an algorithm now.

-Of course, now things are different because the fucking LLMs invaded.
+Of course, now things are different because the fucking LLMs ("Large Language Models") invaded.

 For the past five or six years giant machine learning models that combine training sets as large as the Internet (they just spider everything, or at least all of reddit and stack